o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 The following are four types of RPCs with a valid "invoked from and handled on" relationship and their possible use cases:

-- **Authority-to-Autonomous**: For example, sending corrections about the game state to the user.
+- **Authority-to-Autonomous**: In an example use case, it sends corrections about the game state to the user.

-- **Authority-to-Client**: Authority sends calls to all the clients.
-For example, sending information about particle effects.
+- **Authority-to-Client**: Authority sends calls to all clients.
+For example, it sends information about particle effects.

 - **Server-to-Authority**: This is required to communicate information between entities.
 For example, suppose in a multi-server setup, EntityA is owned by ServerA and EntityB is owned by ServerB.
 If EntityA communicates directly to EntityB, EntityA will be talking to a proxy, not the real EntityB.
 Server-to-Authority ensures that messages always find the entity with authority.
 When a player wants to deal damage, Autonomous informs the Server, and the Server sends the DealDamage function to Authority.

-- **Autonomous-to-Authority**: Used for sending user settings information that affects user input and is used during input-process time rather than input-creation time, such as mouse sensitivity and input controls.
+- **Autonomous-to-Authority**: Sends user settings information that affects user input and is used during input-process time rather than input-creation time, such as mouse sensitivity and input controls.

 ## Multiplayer entity roles